 Beef and Guinness Stew must be one of the most well-known Irish dishes.
 It is a perfect dish for a cold autumn day.
 Packed full of goodness with Irish grown vegetables, seasonings, beef, and, of course, the pièce de résistance, the Guinness gravy.
 You can serve this as a stew alone packed with whole potatoes.
 If you’re feeling a little more adventurous and want to take it one step further, you can use it as the filling for an impressive Irish stew pie.

 Considered Ireland’s national dish, bacon and cabbage has a long history in Ireland.
-When this dish was made originally, the cabbage was always cooked in the bacon water.
+When this dish was made originally, the cabbage was cooked in the bacon water.
 Only one pot could hang over the fire at a time, so when the bacon was almost cooked, the Irish cooks added the cabbage for the last half hour of cooking.
 The bacon water gives the cabbage a salty, unforgettable flavor, and this is why many Irish people try to recreate this cooking method.
 If done correctly, this seemingly basic meal becomes a flavorsome masterpiece.
 This dish is best cooked using pork loin, especially if it still has the rind on it, as it adds to the incredible salty flavor.
 It is typically served with potatoes and a rich and creamy parsley sauce.

 Coddle is predominately a Dublin dish and is referred to as Dublin Coddle.
 It is a hearty and nutritious food that originated as an alternative to traditional Irish stew.
 Recipes vary from home to home in Dublin, but the staple of every coddle remains the same: sausage, bacon (or rashers as it’s called in Ireland), lentils, onion, and potatoes.
 Yet every household has its own twist to this dish.
 Coddle is the ultimate comfort food and must be tried at least once.